JesperKarlsson500/MS2-Lilypad-Game/README.md

 * Score counter if the middle of the lilyflower that increments after each succesful turn.
 * after reaching 15 turns you win the game and "WIN!" will show up to replace the numbers
 * All lily pads will flash their colors if you win the game (currently not working)
-* A frog that introduces you to the game and keeps it's eyes on the mouse.
+* A frog that introduces you to the game and keeps it's eyes on every move that you make.
+* If you fail the frog encurages you to try again.

 ## Technologies
 <hr>